louisepaul75/py-erp/.ai/user_stories.md

 - Create documentation for logging standards and practices ✅
 - Implement log analysis utilities for common debugging tasks

+#### Story 15: Database Migration from SQLite to MySQL ✅
+**As a** Developer
+**I want to** migrate the development environment from SQLite to MySQL
+**So that** development and production environments use the same database engine for consistency

+**Acceptance Criteria:**
+- Development settings updated to use MySQL instead of SQLite ✅
+- Environment variables configured for MySQL connection ✅
+- Connected to existing MySQL server at 192.168.73.64 ✅
+- Database schema created with migrations ✅
+- Documentation updated to reflect MySQL-only workflow ✅
+- All tests passing with MySQL database ✅

+**Tasks:**
+- Update development settings to use MySQL ✅
+- Create .env file with MySQL connection parameters ✅
+- Configure environment variables to connect to existing MySQL server ✅
+- Run migrations to create schema in MySQL ✅
+- Update documentation with MySQL setup instructions ✅
+- Create comprehensive MySQL setup guide ✅
+- Run test suite to verify functionality with MySQL ✅

+**Status:** Completed

 ## Next Steps
 After completing the foundation phase, we will prioritize business modules based on:
 1. Business criticality